Annamarie2019/ExampleDApps/README.md

 `node scripts/test examples/nft-linker [<local|testnet>] [<source-chain>] [<destination-chain>]`

 You cannot send a duplicate NFT to a chain.
-The dApp fails when the NFT is already at the destination-chain.
+The dapp fails when the NFT is already at the destination-chain.

 ### Nonced execution

-This dApp sends a message from source-chain to destination-chain.
+This dapp sends a message from source-chain to destination-chain.

-1. To deploy the dApp, run:
+1. To deploy the dapp, run:

 `node scripts/deploy examples/nonced-execution [<local|testnet>]`